Singer Lauryn Hill comeback gets off to rocky start in London

 Hill follows up her weekend London shows with a performance in Birmingham on September 23 before heading to Manchester on September 25.
 Her brief tour wraps up with two more London shows at the end of the month.

-(This version of the story was refiled to correct day in paragraph three to Saturday, not Friday)
+(This story has been refiled to change the day in paragraph three to Saturday, not Friday)

 (Editing by Michael Roddy and Gareth Jones)